davpoolechem/JuliaChem.jl/README.md

 JuliaChem is an electronic structure theory program written in Julia, designed to combine Julia's dynamic and interactive nature with its high-performance capabilities to offer users the best of both worlds for quantum chemistry computations.

-# Building JuliaChem
+# Building JuliaChem (for Users)
 The first step to building JuliaChem is setting up SIMINT.
 This is needed to form the JuliaChem/SIMINT interface, currently called Julia Electron Repulsion Integrals (JERI).
 This is done as follows:

 1. Download and install SIMINT.
-Note that SIMINT must be compiled with the -DCMAKE_C_FLAGS=-fPIC flag as one of the flag options.
+Note that SIMINT must be compiled with the -DSIMINT_C_FLAGS=-fPIC flag as one of the flag options.
+Also note that you must compile SIMINT yourself - the pregenerated version of SIMINT is not compatible with JuliaChem.
+Since JuliaChem only supports up to L shells, though, you can build SIMINT with only the smaller-AM shells, which greatly speeds up the process.

 2. Define the environmental variable SIMINT as the directory of your SIMINT installation.